zeromq/gitdown/README.txt

 The top argument for .toc tells it the top header level in the text.
 Lower levels are shown horizontally.
 E.g. this file has level 2 headers in the text and uses `.toc 1` to get these laid-out on a single row.

+If the .pull command includes an optional @tag, the named chunk of text is pulled from the source file.
+A chunk of text is identified by '@tag' anywhere in the line before the chunk, and any other tag signalling the end. '@end' can be used to close any chunk.
+Tag names must be alphanumeric.
+If @tag is omitted, the entire file is included.

 The opts argument for .pull can be: 'code' to indicate the results should be indented 4 spaces.
 An opts of 'left' removes any left margin.
-A chunk of text is identified by '@tag' anywhere in the line before the chunk, and any other tag signalling the end. '@end' can be used to close any chunk.
-Tag names must be alphanumeric.

 These symbols have special meaning: